GaneshJalakam/Retail_Data_Analysis/README.md

 - Apache Kafka
 - AWS cloud - EMR (Apache Spark and Zookeeper applications installed on it)

-## Code Implementation and Documentation
+## Code Implementation and Documentations
-Refer Python file with PySpark code (Spark streaming code) and its related document present in this repository
+**Refer Python file with PySpark code (Spark streaming code) and its related document present in this repository.**

 ## Contributors
 - [Ganesh Jalakam](https://github.com/GaneshJalakam)